open-telemetry/community/guides/contributor/donations.md

 All donated code requires a license compatible with the Apache Software License 2.0, and donated code will require a change of copyright to reflect the OpenTelemetry Authors.
-The Governance Committee will also ask to review any trademarks (like the names of components) the donation can carry and make a decision to either remove those trademarks or transfer them to the CNCF.
+The Governance Committee (GC) will also ask to review any trademarks (like the names of components) the donation can carry and make a decision to either remove those trademarks or transfer them to the CNCF.